theawesomecoder61/SMDLoader/README.md

 # SMDLoader
 A three.js loader used for loading SMD files (Valve Studiomdl Data).
-SMD files are ASCII.
+SMD files are ASCII and are used by Valve's Source Engine.
 You can go to [Valve's article about SMD files](https://developer.valvesoftware.com/wiki/SMD) if you want to learn more about them.

 # Features
 ### Supported